 Near Newville on Rt.
 533 is a Pepsi Cola distribution plant.
 This was originally the site of Cloverdale Spring Company’s bottling plant.
 It owed its existence to the discovery of an unusually pure spring found quite by accident in 1865 while prospectors were drilling for oil.
 In 1919, a three-mile underground pipeline was laid from the source of the spring to the present location of the plant.
 The company was purchased by Allegheny Pepsi Cola Bottling Company in 1961.
 Eventually the Cloverdale line of sodas ceased to be made and Pepsi products replaced them.
 A new plant was built in 1964 beside the old building.
 Pepsi used this as a bottling facility for some time.

 Just down Rt.
-533 from the Pepsi plant is the Newville Lions Club Fairgrounds, the site of the annual fair, summertime tractor pulls, regular dances, and monthly recycling.
+533 from the Pepsi plant is the Newville Lions Club Fairgrounds, the site of the annual Lions Club Community Fair, the Cumberland County Ag Expo and summertime tractor pulls.

 North Newton Township is home to six churches.
 Oakville United Methodist Church was founded May 4, 1806 when Christian Newcomer first preached on the farm of Jacob Rhodes.
 Jacob Rhodes gave some land from his farm for the first church to be built in 1816.
 The church has been located in Oakville since 1859 and a new structure was built in 1901.
 A new sanctuary was added in 1961.
 The church built a separate Christian Education and Youth Development Center in the spring of 1999.

 Green Spring First Church of God was founded May 2, 1852.
 The present sanctuary was built in 1964 and an educational wing was added in 1971.